The armaments industry between geopolitical impetus and industrial reality. M is becoming a strategic tool for transformation, growth and succession.

 Valuation dynamics market logic: Trust, approval, depth

-A supplier that has project-related delivery histories for armored vehicles, communication systems or air defense components, for example, achieves significantly more stable valuation bases than a classic industrial manufacturer without a defense technology track record.
-The ability to map complex manufacturing depths in-house – including surface finishing, testing and documentation – also influences investor perception.
-Trustworthiness, discretion and compliance fitness are considered silent but decisive value drivers.
+A supplier with project-related delivery histories for armored vehicles, communication systems, air defense components, or cyber and IT protection solutions achieves significantly more stable valuation bases than a classic industrial manufacturer without a security or defence technology track record.
+The same applies to providers in infrastructure protection, disaster relief, and public safety, whose products and services are regulatorily embedded and in demand by government.

 What is your company worth?

-Receive an initial indicative valuation – simple, confidential and specially tailored to medium-sized companies.
+Receive an initial indicative valuation simple, confidential and specially tailored to medium-sized companies.